hermangroup/docs/votingnodes/setup.rst

 .. _votingnode-setup:

 ==========================================
-Setup a Voting Masternode - 100 Collateral
+Setup a Voting Node - 100 Collateral
 ==========================================

+*** Voting Nodes are NOT active yet, please wait for further notice before attempting to setup your voting node ***

 Setting up a voting node requires a basic understanding of how to use a computer, as well as an ability to follow instructions closely.